-Wonderful table captains at herCAREER@Night: In this series of interviews, they reveal the topics on which they are available for discussion, what their current projects are and provide tips on how others can benefit from their knowledge.
+Wonderful table captains at herCAREER@Night: In this series of interviews, they reveal the topics they are available to discuss, what their current projects are and provide tips on how others can benefit from their knowledge.

 Cultural differences and their impact on business leadership decisions.